ekrtf/dood/doc/2-critical-literature-review.md

 ### Automobile - self driving cars
 Tesla recently anounced that all vehicles produced as of october 19th 2016 will come as standard with all the necessary hardware for autonomous driving. https://www.tesla.com/en_GB/blog/all-tesla-cars-being-produced-now-have-full-self-driving-hardware

+## Open Data

+A big trend nowadays is Open Data.
+It as become increasingly popular among companies to provide a public API (Application Programming Interface) for developers to access their data.

+Travel/tourism companies are no exeption.
+In fact they are quite pioneers in the field.
+Leaders like TripAdvisor and Yelp have published an API.